AoiVelhart/EnvyDev/README.md

 ## 🚀 Featured Project: Shiroko

-**Shiroko** is an all-in-one Discord bot inspired by Wick, Lawliet, Dank Memer, and others — designed for server protection, engagement, and automation.
+**Shiroko** is an all-in-one Discord bot — designed for server protection, engagement, and automation.

 ### ✨ Features